The Dreft Star Playhouse: Format

 The Dreft Star Playhouse was classified as "prestige drama" by one source.
 It "attempted to accomplish in a five-times-a-week soap-opera format what Lux Radio Theatre had done in the nighttime format."
 Radio historian John Dunning called the program "a noble experiment, devised to see if daytime radio would support a show of purported nighttime quality."

 Programs presenting adaptations of movies proliferated on nighttime radio.
 Lux Radio Theatre may have been the best known; others included Warner Brothers' Academy Theatre, The Screen Guild Theater, Hollywood Premiere, Hollywood Star Time, Hollywood Mystery Time, Hollywood Star Preview, Academy Award and Hollywood Star Playhouse.

 In contrast to the evening programs, which limited an adaptation of a movie to a single broadcast, The Dreft Star Playhouse presented its adaptations in the form of serials whose duration varied.
-Perhaps the longest was "Dark Victory," starring Cathy Lewis, which "ran two months in daily quarter-hour doses."
-(Note: Dunning book incorrectly credits Gail Patrick, who actually did "Marked Woman" the previous month).
+Perhaps the longest was "Dark Victory," starring Cathy Lewis, which ran for six weeks in daily quarter-hour doses.